chsasank/chsasank.github.io/_posts/tech/2020-12-18-docker-is-object-oriented-programming-oop-for-systems.md

 author: Sasank Chilamkurthy
 ---

 I was explaining about docker to my colleagues and I was struck by an epiphany: [Docker](https://en.wikipedia.org/wiki/Docker_(software)) is essentially object oriented programming (OOP) for systems programming.
 For the uninitiated Docker is OS-level virtualization that allow you to package softwares and make the installations easy and reproducible across systems.
 No more *but it worked on my computer* problems.
-Follow this [tutorial from Keval](https://kevalnagda.github.io/getting-started-with-docker) to get a better idea of how it works.
+Follow this [tutorial from Keval](https://kevalnagda.github.io/getting-started-with-docker) to get a good idea of how it works.
 In this post, I'll quickly review the docker concepts so that we can make the connection to OOP.

 In docker, you build an *image* by specifying instructions in `Dockerfile` on how to install your application.
 You can think of an image as packaged file system containing your programs.
 For example, here's how you build an image.